open-horizon/anax/doc/api.md

 #### **API:** PATCH  /horizondevice
 ---

 Update the information for the current device.
-The information should have been registered on the exchange.
+Currently it only supports changing the device token.

 **Parameters:**